 - Your ability and desire to carry stuff

 - Your age (to some extent)

-If you’re planning on staying in hostels and travelling rough, a traditional travel backpack is probably your best bet.
+If you’re planning on staying in hostels and travelling rough, a minimalist carry on backpack is probably your best bet.

 If you choose 3-star or better hotels and want to spend most of your time in Western cities with good sidewalks, or you’re not up for lifting your bags all the time, then a wheeled carry-on suitcase might be best.

 If you are all over the place, luxury one night and camping the next, then a convertible suitcase or backpack is perfect.

 (Related: If you’re still not sure what kind of luggage is best for you, try this fun quiz by The Professional Hobo.) →